Clamart

 Clamart (/fr/) is a commune in the southwestern suburbs of Paris, France.
-It is located 8.7 km from the centre of Paris.
+It is in Hauts-de-Seine, 8.7 km from the centre of Paris, on the border with both Essonne and Yvelines.

-The town is divided into two parts, separated by a forest: bas Clamart, the historical centre, and petit Clamart with urbanization developed in the 1960s replacing pea fields.
-The canton of Clamart includes only a part of the commune.
-The other part of the commune belongs to the canton of Le Plessis-Robinson.
+The town is divided into two parts, separated by a forest (the Bois de Clamart, part of the larger Forêt domaniale de Meudon): Bas-Clamart, the historical centre, and Petit-Clamart, with urbanisation developed in the 1960s replacing pea fields.
+The canton of Clamart includes only part of the commune; the other part of the commune belongs to the canton of Le Plessis-Robinson.

+It is a relatively wealthy suburb of Paris.
+It is above Clamart that renowned photographer Nadar took the world's first aerial photograph in 1858.